jakartaee/batch-tck/jakarta.batch.arquillian.exec.example/README.md

 ## How to run the TCK against GlassFish

-First, install GlassFIsh on the same machine and then start it with the default configuration.
+First, install GlassFish on the same machine and then start it with the default configuration.

-Then exxecute:
+Then execute:

 ```
 mvn clean verify -Dit.test=CDITests -Pglassfish-remote